tarobao/learn-python/An Introduction to Python Programming.md

 my_tuple[0] = 3 # Illegal!
 You get a TypeError
 ```

 You can use all the same operations we saw for lists.
-In addition, you can unpack tubles into variables!
+In addition, you can unpack tuples into variables!

 ```python
 var_1, var_2, var_3, var_4 = (1, 2, 3, 4)